neyocloud/swiggy-clone-b/README.md

   run: aws eks update-kubeconfig --name virtualtechbox-cluster --region us-east-1
 ```

-This command fetches the cluster’s endpoint and credentials and merges them into ~/.kube/config on the runner
+This command fetches the cluster’s endpoint and credentials and merges them into ~/.kube/config

  Essentially, it makes sure kubectl commands know which cluster to operate on.

-Deploying the Application: We have Kubernetes manifest files in our repository (e.g., deployment.yaml and service.yaml) describing how to run our container in EKS.
-The deployment manifest uses the Docker image we pushed earlier.
-We apply these manifests:
+Deploying the Application: I have Kubernetes manifest files in my repository (e.g., deployment.yaml and service.yaml) describing how to run my container in EKS.
+The deployment manifest uses the Docker image I pushed earlier, and I apply these manifests:

 ```